 Businesses’ adoption of technology has always been an approach of “get on the bandwagon or risk being left behind.”
 This is especially true with small and midsize businesses (SMBs)—organizations find that adopting the latest tech trends can give them a productivity and profitability boost.
 In Gartner research reported by GetApp, SMBs account for 40 percent of IT spending from businesses of all sizes.

 This SMB IT boom makes sense, especially from an operational standpoint.
 Technology has modernized the workplace in ways that were unthinkable even 5 years ago.
-And the efficiency gained has been immeasurable, even in something as seemingly simple as employee directories.
+And the efficiency gained has been immeasurable, even in something as seemingly simple as a staff directory.
 Here’s a look at how technology has changed how companies treat their directories and how employees, from executives to front-line workers and everyone in between, are deriving new benefits from this basic office concept:

 The Evolution of Employee Directories

 For decades, staff directories were a printed booklet or simply a bunch of manually typed and Xeroxed sheets stapled together.
 You may even have this sort of directory in your desk drawer or pinned to your cubicle wall.
 This method is better than no directory at all, but any updates require more typing, more copying, and more distribution.
 Therefore, updates become infrequent (and to prove our point, how current is the printed directory at your desk?).
 Also, remote employees could easily lose the directory packet or not have it with them on job sites or while traveling.

 Gradually, employee directories evolved into their next iteration: digital documents, spreadsheets, or even PowerPoints.
 Updates could be made more often, but the process is still manual.
 Moreover, any updates take time to reach the cloud, and a file might be copied and re-uploaded—duplication and version control become a serious problem because you might not know if the copy you find in the system, dated a few weeks ago, is indeed the most recent one.